10 Things To Do After Getting Engaged

 1. Find a Venue

 Whether you’ve always dreamed of a rustic vineyard wedding or a chic urban affair, your venue will influence almost everything else on your big day.
-“First and foremost, selecting your venue [and date] are number one on the checklist,” says Jessica Hensen, an O&B Event Specialist.
-“If you are booking somewhere where you need to bring in an outside caterer, make sure to book this right away too!”
+“First and foremost, selecting your venue (and date) are number one on the checklist,” says Natalie Stanbra-Ho, National Director, Event Sales.
+“If you are booking somewhere where you need to bring in an outside caterer, make sure to book this right away too!”.

 2. Pick a Date

 If you’re hoping to tie the knot within the next year or two, it’s best to nail down the date sooner rather than later!
 It’s good to have two or three potential dates in mind, as these tend to book up quickly at desirable venues.
 Be sure to also check in with your immediate family and closest friends to make sure there aren’t any direct conflicts.

 In order to get a sense of what your wedding will cost, you need to do your homework and then hash out all that uncomfortable money talk with your partner.
 “Prioritize what’s really important to you both – and decide to spend the money there!
 When it comes to budgeting for a wedding, it’s a definite give and take.”

 If there’s a band you’ve always had your heart set on, why wait?
 The earlier you get started, the better.
 Take it from our event specialists, good vendors can book up fast!
 Key vendors include your photographer, DJ or entertainment, and officiant.
 Check out O&B’s list of preferred suppliers for a little extra inspiration!

 5. Draft Your Guest List

 Whether you’re planning a big blowout wedding or an intimate ceremony, you need to get a handle on your head count.
 Give yourself lots of time for this step, as balancing your numbers to fit your wedding budget and venue capacity is no easy feat.
 It will also take time to collect your guests’ mailing address (or email addresses!) for Save the Date invitations.